Malta Tax Calculator (2026)

 Frequently asked questions

-Are social security contributions deductible from my income tax in Malta?
+Do social security contributions reduce my taxable income in Malta?

-Yes, employee social security contributions in Malta are fully deductible from your gross income before income tax is calculated.
-As a resident employee, you contribute 10% of your gross income to social security, and this amount reduces your taxable income, which can result in meaningful tax savings.
+Yes, social security contributions are deductible from your gross income before income tax is calculated.
+As a single employee born after 1 January 1962, you contribute 10% of your gross income to social security, and this amount reduces the income that is subject to the income tax brackets.

 Compare Malta with other countries